-What you then need to do is use a range radio and call the Range Office to voice your concerns about what you have seen.
+What you then need to do is get on a range radio and call the Range Office to voice your concerns about what you have seen.
 Include the following:

 - Identify yourself

 - Identify the range location

-- · Identify your target
+- Identify your target number

 - Give a brief description of what you have seen but keep it short

-- Request assistance from the Range Safety Team
+- · Request assistance from the Range Safety Team

-What you do not want to do is get drawn in to a protracted argument on the range floor, always report it first!
+What you do not want to do is get drawn in to a protracted argument on the range floor - in that case, always report it first!